Naples in Veils

-Naples in Veils (Napoli velata) is a 2017 mystery, thriller and noir film directed by Turkish-Italian filmmaker Ferzan Özpetek.
+Naples in Veils (Napoli velata) is a 2017 thriller film directed by Turkish-Italian filmmaker Ferzan Özpetek.
 The plot is centered around Adriana, a Naples-based medical examiner in her forties who falls for a younger man and spends the night with him at her place.

 Plot

 During a Neapolitan ceremony involving femminielli at her aunt's house, medical examiner Adriana (Giovanna Mezzogiorno) is seduced by a handsome young man, Andrea (Alessandro Borghi).
 The two spend a sex-filled night at her place.
 Andrea asks Adriana to meet again later that afternoon, but he disappoints her by not showing up for the date.
 The following day, Adriana discovers that the young man on whom she is carrying out a post-mortem examination is Andrea.
 Someone murdered him and gouged out his eyes.
 Additionally, Adriana finds out from police inspectors that Andrea had taken pictures of her naked after they had sex.
 Soon after, she decides to investigate the circumstances surrounding Andrea's mysterious and brutal death.
 A man who looks exactly like Andrea, however, seems to repeatedly appear around town whenever Adriana is present.